-Before you hire an outsourced accountant, there are a few questions you may want to ask.
+Before you hire a CFO or an outsourced accountant, there are a few questions you may want to ask.
 Primarily about their brand and your business’s needs.
 There are many outsourced accounting firms available.
 The lowest cost option is most likely not the best.
 Here are a few things you should consider before hiring an outsourced accountant for your business.

 Before hiring an outsourced accountant, you’ll need to take stock of the current monetary condition of your business.
 For many business owners, assembling a clear picture of your company finances is tricky.
 It requires a considerable amount of time away from their regular workflow.
 You’ll need to measure the risks of your current operations.
 Then identify all assets and current costs in terms of both time and money.
 This process serves as a check-up for the company.
 It is something you should already be doing consistently.